zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 The compositor was built in a very configurable fashion, allowing the high level code to specify the layout to bake, and managing all the complex asynchronous processing and budgeting by itself.
 This allowed us to switch the composit layout completely years later for R15.

-# October 2012: Assorted memory/performance optimizations
+# October 2012: Assorted memory/performance work

 At the end of 2012 we were actively working on the mobile port.
 Since then we've had to do a lot of work in a lot of different parts of the engine to make data structures smaller and algorithms - faster.
 Of course you're never done with optimizations so we do this to this day.
 Curiously, our minimum spec on iOS stayed the same since the initial launch in 2012!